Solar Panel Efficiency

 The “pitch” or tilt of your roof can affect the number of hours of sunlight you receive in an average day throughout the year.
 Large commercial systems have solar tracking systems that automatically follow the sun’s tilt through the day.
 These are expensive, however, and not typically used for residential solar installs.

 Some panels like it hot but most don’t.
 So, panels typically need to be installed a few inches above the roof with enough air flow to cool them down.
 Some photovoltaic panels are designed to be more efficient in hotter climates.
-Check out the solar panels used by San Antonio and Phoenix home owners.
+Hot temperatures can reduce the efficiency of solar panels.

 For more on solar cell efficiency, go back to the Different Types of Solar Panels.
 Want to know more about what goes into a solar PV system?
 See our next page.